Sparky1313/ROS_Research/README.md

 ![Spawn Obstacle 2](/README_Photos/Spawn_Obstacle_2.png)

 An obstacle will be prevented from spawning if it would spawn too close to the robot or a waypoint.
-The following message will appear:
+The following message will appear if this occurs:

 ![Spawn Obstacle Cannot Spawn](/README_Photos/Spawn_Obstacle_Cannot_Spawn.png)

-#### Delete an obstacle
+#### Delete an Obstacle
 Enter 'D' to delete an obstacle.
 The following menu will appear:

 ![Delete Obstacle Menu](/README_Photos/Delete_Obstacle_Menu.png)